JamesH117/430Proj2/README.md

 Project 2 - Raycaster

-Run the Makefile to create the executable for racasting.
+Run the Makefile to create the executable for raycasting.

-When running th executable, there are 4 arguments.
+When running the executable, there are 4 arguments.

 The first argument is image width,

 The second argument is image height.

 The Third Argument is the json parser file, expected to have a file extension of .json.

 The Fourth Argument is the Output image file, expected to have a file extension of .ppm.